ICEPAY/REST-API-PHP/doc/parameters.md

 ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- | ---------
 PaymentMethod | Description of the payment method which will be used in the payment at the moment vaulting is supported for `credit card` and `iDEAL`.         | String
 Amount        | The amount of the transaction.                                                                                                                 | Integer
-Language      | The ISO code of the language e.g Dutch is ‘NL’                                                                                                  | String
+Language      | The ISO code of the language e.g Dutch is `NL`                                                                                                  | String
-Currency      | The ISO code of the currency e.g. Euro is ‘EUR’                                                                                                 | String
+Currency      | The ISO code of the currency e.g. Euro is `EUR`                                                                                                 | String
-Country       | The ISO code of the country e.g. Netherlands is ‘NL’                                                                                            | String
+Country       | The ISO code of the country e.g. Netherlands is `NL`                                                                                            | String
-Issuer        | The issuer connected to the payment method e.g. For credit card can be ‘VISA’ or ‘MASTERCARD’                                                    | String
+Issuer        | The issuer connected to the payment method e.g. For credit card can be `VISA` or `MASTERCARD`                                                    | String
 ConsumerID    | The ID which is wished to link to the consumer credit card or bank account to perform automatic checkouts.
 It can be alphanumeric.             | String
 Timestamp     | This is the current UTC time that must have the following format: yyyy-mm-ddThh:mm:ssZ                                                         | String
 OrderID       | It is the Unique OrderID of the transaction.                                                                                                   | String
-Description   | It is the description which appears along the payment in the ICEPAY’s environment.                                                              | String
+Description   | It is the description which appears along the payment in the ICEPAY`s environment.                                                              | String
 EndUserIP     | Is the ip address of the customer                                                                                                              | String
 URLCompleted  | This is the page to which the end-user will be redirected to after a successful transaction.                                                   | String
 URLError      | Is the url where the user is redirected after erroneous payment.                                                                               | String